 People who buy junk cars without title: Consequences

-If you are one of those people who buy junk cars without title, you may have fallen victim to title jumping and that’s not uncommon in the states.
-Like we mentioned, out of thousands of junk car buyers you may come across a few illegal or unregistered ones.
-Those that have been registered as junk car buyers will not sell a vehicle to anyone without a title and will not buy a junk car from anyone without a title.
-Before you find out the options that you have, here are some of the consequences faced by people who buy junk cars without title not knowing they’re becoming victims of an illegal act.
+If you buy junk cars without titles, you may have fallen victim to title jumping, and that’s not uncommon in the States.
+As we mentioned, out of thousands of junk car buyers, you may come across a few illegal or unregistered ones.
+Those registered as junk car buyers will not sell a vehicle to anyone without a title and will not buy a junk car from anyone without a title.
+Before you discover your options, here are some consequences faced by people who buy junk cars without title, not knowing they’re becoming victims of an illegal act.

 Dealing with a DMV can be a real headache if you’ve been a victim of title jumping.
-You need to approach your local DMV to apply for a duplicate title.
-Since you’re not the owner of the vehicle, you need to track down the right owner to sign off the papers to release the vehicle from their ownership.
-This is a huge hassle as the DMV will not help you out and you would have to approach the owner yourself.
+Approaching your local DMV to apply for a duplicate title would be best.
+Since you’re not the vehicle owner, you need to track down the right owner to sign off the papers to release the car from its ownership.
+This is a massive hassle as the DMV will not help you, and you must approach the owner yourself.

 Tracking down the owner

-Since the DMV will be of no help in connecting you with the previous owner except give you details of who owns the vehicle, you will need to track down the previous owner.
-Calling the owner or dropping by their place to convince them to transfer the vehicle title to your name is a shot in the dark as you don’t even know whether they would be more than willing to help out.
-However, a sensible vehicle owner understands the risk associated with title jumping and will transfer the title to your name.
+Since the DMV will be of no help in connecting you with the previous owner except to give you details of who owns the vehicle, you will need to track down the previous owner.
+Calling the owner or dropping by their place to convince them to transfer the vehicle title to your name is a shot in the dark, as you don’t even know whether they would be more than willing to help.
+However, a sensible vehicle owner understands the risk of title jumping and will transfer the title to your name.

-In most instances, it’s very difficult for people who buy junk cars without title unintentionally to track down the previous owners.
+Sometimes, it’s tough for people who unintentionally buy junk cars without titles to track down the previous owners.
 So, what do you do next?

-If you purchased the vehicle from an individual, then your next best step is to ask the individual to help transfer the title to your name.
-In such situations, it is much easier to ask for your local DMV to assist you because the seller is willing to transfer and the title jumping might not have occurred to the private seller.
+If you purchased the vehicle from an individual, your next best step is to ask the individual to help transfer the title to your name.
+In such situations, asking your local DMV to assist you is much easier because the seller is willing to transfer, and the title jumping might not have occurred to the private seller.

-If you’ve purchased the vehicle from a junkyard or a business, then you should know that these activities are considered illegal in all the states and action needs to be taken against such businesses.
-This is to help stop the crime so that the business does not seek out more victims.
+Suppose you’ve purchased the vehicle from a junkyard or a business.
+In that case, you should know that these activities are considered illegal in all the states, and action needs to be taken against such companies.
+This is to help stop the crime so that the business does not seek more victims.
 Register a complaint against the business.
-Head to the DMV business regulation section or the licensing board with your concern.
+Head to the DMV business regulation section or the licensing board.
 They will help you file a complaint against such businesses promoting illegal activities.
-You can also approach Better Business Bureau, an online agency that can spread out your message to the online community through re-assessing their rating about the junkyard or junk car seller.
+You can also approach Better Business Bureau, an online agency that can spread your message to the community by assessing their rating about the junkyard or junk car seller.